runlikeforrestgump/emacs/README.md

 When only line-number-mode is enabled, then you'll see L followed by the line number.
 When only column-number-mode is enabled, then you'll see C followed by the column number.
 When both line-number-mode and column-number-mode are enabled, you'll see two numbers in parentheses: <code>(LineNumber, ColumnNumber)</code>.

+## Menu Bar

+### GUI

+You can use the mouse to choose a command from the menu bar.
+An arrow on the right edge of a menu item means it leads to a submenu.
+A '...' at the end of a menu item means that the command will prompt you for further input before it actually does anything.
+Some menu items show what key sequence you can use for invoking the corresponding command.

+To view the full command name and documentation for a menu item, type <code>C-h k</code>, and then select the menu bar with the mouse in the usual way.
+You can't do this in terminal Emacs.

+Instead of using the mouse, you can also invoke the first menu bar item by pressing <code>&lt;F10&gt;</code> (to run the command <code>menu-bar-open</code>).
+You can then navigate the menus with the arrow keys.
+To activate a selected menu item, press <code>&lt;RET&gt;</code>.
+To cancel menu navigation, press <code>&lt;ESC&gt;</code>.

+### Terminal

+You can use the menu bar by typing <code>M-`</code> or <code>&lt;F10&gt;</code> (both of which run the command <code>tmm-menubar</code>).
+You can use the up and down arrow keys to move through the menu to different items, and then you can type <code>&lt;RET&gt;</code> to select the item.
+Each menu item is also designated by a letter or digit (usually the initial of some word in the item's name).
+This letter or digit is separated from the item name by '==>'.
+You can type the item's letter or digit to select the item.

+When you're in the menu bar's minibuffer, you can press <code>&lt;PageUp&gt;</code> to move to the Completions buffer, where you can move point to the item you want and then press <code>&lt;RET&gt;</code> to select it.

+## Minibuffer

+TODO

+Since the minibuffer is just a buffer (with a small amount of screen space), you can use the usual basic Emacs keys for moving around (for example, <code>C-a</code> and <code>C-e</code>) and editing (for example, <code>C-k</code> and <code>C-/</code>) a line of text; however, you can't invoke anything that invokes the minibuffer (you can't use a minibuffer within another minibuffer).

+# Customisation

+## Mode Line

+In your ~/.emacs/init.el:

+* Show the size of the buffer: <code>(size-indication-mode t)</code>.
+* Show the column number of point: <code>(column-number-mode t)</code>.
+* Show the current time: <code>(display-time-mode t)</code>.
+* Show your computer's battery charge: <code>(display-battery-mode t)</code>.

 If you're using display-time-mode, then you can have the word "Mail" appear when you have unread email.
 Set <code>display-time-mail-directory</code> to the directory to check for unread email (any nonempty regular file in the directory is considered as unread email); for example, I use [mutt](http://www.mutt.org) and would add the following to my ~/.emacs.d/init.el: <code>(setq display-time-mail-directory "~/.mutt/mail/INBOX/new")</code>.

 You should use 24-hour time format (don't you dare call this military time; 24-hour time is the most commonly used time format in the world and it makes a lot of sense and is heavily used outside the military and didn't even originate with the military).
 Add the following to your ~/.emacs.d/init.el: <code>(setq display-time-24hr-format t)</code>.

-Personally, for now, I'm just using column-number-mode in addition to the defaults, so I've added the following to my ~/.emacs.d/init.el: <code>(column-number-mode t)</code> (i.e., set the column-number-mode variable to true).

 You can customise the format of the mode line by modifying the <code>mode-line-format</code> variable.
 Read its documentation (<code>C-h v mode-line-format</code>) for help on modifying it.

-## Minibuffer

-TODO